khairuladib94/matlab-app-licensing/README.md

 ### Step 1: Setting up the license database
 1. Create a GitHub account if you don't have one yet.
 2. Create a private repository.
-If you already have a repository specified for the codebase of the app development, you can use that instead.
+If you already have a repository that you use as the codebase of the app development, you can use that instead.
 This repository will be referred to as `app-development`.
 3. Add `matlab-app-licensing` repository as a submodule of `app-development` ([further reading](https://www.mathworks.com/help/matlab/matlab_prog/add-git-submodules.html)).
 4. Add the submodule folder to MATLAB path.
 5. Run [`LicenseManager.mlapp`](LicenseManager.mlapp) and follow the instructions in the app.